jonathan-uk/capstone-project/README.md

 The jupyter notebooks(data_images.ipynb and tune_train_deploy.ipynb) where run all my codes for this project

-The python scripts used as entry_points for training and deploying endpoints(fm_hpo.py, fm_model.py and fm_inference.py) located in the python_scripts folder

 The profiler report made after training the model

 The code used in calculating the mean and standard deviation of the dataset(mean_and_std.ipynb)